-About personal budgets
+- About personal budgets

 At the end of the assessment process we will tell you if you are eligible for care and support (pdf, 750 KB).
 If you are eligible for help from us, we will use the information you have given us during the assessment to work out roughly how much it will cost to support your needs.
-We will also let you know if we can help to pay for this support.
+We will also let you know if we can help to contribute towards this support.
 If we can help to pay, we will agree an amount of money that is sufficient to meet your assessed care and support needs.
 We call this a personal budget.

-We will then work with you to find out what things you want to change in your life and the things you want to stay the same.
+We will then work with you to find out what things you want to change in your life and what you want to stay the same.
 You will also need to tell us how you will spend your personal budget to help make these things happen.
 We call this a care and support plan and we will always ensure it recognises your strengths and helps increase or maintain your independence where possible.

-Deciding how much choice and control you want
+Deciding how much choice and control you want over your personal budget

 If you are eligible for help from us, you will then be able to decide how you want to spend your personal budget and how much control you want to take over your care and support.
 It is important that you feel comfortable with how your support is managed.
-There are a number of different options to choose from:

 - You can ask us to manage your personal budget and organise your support for you